ritaturk/xenko-docs/GUIDELINES.md

 1. The page title (name of the concept)
 2. The definition and explanation of the concept.
-3. The standard usages of the concept and a explaination why the topic matters.
+3. The standard usages of the concept and a explanation why the topic matters.
 4. An image illustrating the concept (if possible)
 6. The sub-topics with the content (functionalities, usages samples, etc)